 3. You could use some extra money

 Who doesn’t need a bit more cash flow?
 While money should never be the main criteria for welcoming a student into your home (and the Canada Homestay Network will not accept hosts who are only interested in money), there is a monthly stipend to offset the cost of having another person in the house.
-International students pay between $500 to $900 a month, depending on the zone you live in and whether you opt to provide meals.
+International students pay between $525 to $800 a month, depending on whether you opt to provide meals.
 Some of this money will offset your costs of hosting (Wi-fi, utilities and potentially food), but some will go straight into your pocket.

 4. You’re a foodie